-In order to manually create a VM Template definition in OpenNebula that represents a vCenter VM Template, the following attributes are needed:
+In order to manually create a VM Template definition in OpenNebula that represents a vCenter VM Template (or several, note the HOST attribute in PUBLIC_CLOUD vector attribute, which can be repeated on a single VM Template), the following attributes are needed:

-Operation Note CPU Physical CPUs to be used by the VM.
-This must relate to the CPUs used by the vCenter VM Template MEMORY Physical CPUs to be used by the VM.
-This must relate to the CPUs used by the vCenter VM Template NIC Check VM template reference.
+Attribute Meaning CPU Physical CPUs to be used by the VM.
+This does not have to relate to the CPUs used by the vCenter VM Template, OpenNebula will change the value accordingly MEMORY Physical Memory in MB to be used by the VM.
+This does not have to relate to the CPUs used by the vCenter VM Template, OpenNebula will change the value accordingly NIC Check VM template reference.
 Valid MODELs are: virtuale1000, virtuale1000e, virtualpcnet32, virtualsriovethernetcard, virtualvmxnetm, virtualvmxnet2, virtualvmxnet3.
 GRAPHICS Multi-value - Only VNC supported, check the VM template reference.
 PUB- Multi-value.
-TYPE must be set to vcenter, and VM_TEMPLATE must point to the uuid of the LIC_CLOUD vCenter VM that is being represented SCHED_REQUI REMINEES name of the vCenter cluster where this VM Template can instantiated into a VM".
+TYPE must be set to vcenter, VM_TEMPLATE must point to the uuid of the LIC_CLOUD vCenter VM that is being represented and HOST must refer to the name of the vCenter Cluster (represented by a vOneCloud host) where the template is available SCHED_REQUI REMARKES name of the vCenter cluster where this VM Template can instantiated into a VM".
 See VM Scheduling section for more details.
-CONTEXT All sections will be honored except FILES
+CONTEXT All sections will be honored except FILES KEEP_DISKS_C N(Option Prevent OpenNebula from erasing the VM disks upon reaching the done state (either via shutdown or cancel)